reine/docker-yii2/README.md

 # Dockerized Yii2 with MariaDB and PHP 7.3

+## Overview

+Whether you're a beginner or an advanced Yii developer, dockerizing your app can be daunting with a ton of configurations when all you wanted is a quick way to get set up and running in your local development.
+This docker base is made to help solve those setup requirements but addresses the need to use custom templates and virtual hosts.

 ## Initial Setup

 Clone this repository to use as your docker base for Yii2-enabled sites.
 Launch docker and create a network: